tamerkaraca/linux-ai-setup-script/README.md

 openspec sync          # update local specs/changes
 ```

-With the CLI and agents installed, you can draft specs, share proposals, and let Claude Code’s new sub-agents execute the agreed tasks.
+After installing the CLI you can draft specs, share proposals, and let your AI assistant follow the spec-driven workflow.
+Install option `12` afterward if you also need the prebuilt Contains Studio agents in Claude Code.

 #### AI Framework Menu
 The framework menu ensures `pipx` exists (installing Python first if necessary), then lets you provision individual Super* stacks or all of them in one go.
 Each installer routes prompts through `/dev/tty`, so API-key input works even when `setup` was piped through `curl`.